 What time do the Festivals start?

-Starting times have been included with the fixtures, as per the above point.
-All weekend fixtures start at 07:30 and all midweek Festivals start at 09:00.
+Starting times have been included with fixtures as per above.
+All weekend fixtures start at 08:30 and midweek festivals start at 09:00.
+Registration from 08:00.

 How much netball experience does my daughter need to have?